EliahKagan/Dijkstra/README.md

 ### GraphViz authors

-&ldquo;Dijkstra&rdquo; is significantly less useful, and much less fun, without [GraphViz](https://graphviz.org/), whose `dot` command it uses to generate [graph drawings](#graph-drawing).
+&ldquo;Dijkstra&rdquo; is significantly more useful, and much more fun, in the presence of [GraphViz](https://graphviz.org/), whose `dot` command it uses to generate [graph drawings](#graph-drawing).
 My thanks go to the authors/contributors of GraphViz, as listed in the [Credits](https://graphviz.org/credits/) page on the GraphViz website.

 ## Future Directions